-The sweet potatoes are cooked separately, wrapped in foil, on their own “level” of the crockpot to keep them safely away from the (tasty) sauce – which you can totally drench them in later, but we’ll keep them separate during the cooking process.
+The sweet potatoes are cooked separately, wrapped in foil, on their own “level” of the crockpot to keep them safely away from the (tasty) sauce – which you can totally drench them in later.

-My husband wasn’t in the mood for sweet potatoes on this day, so I used another potato we had in the pantry for his and seasoned it with a bit of salt and pepper.
-So this is definitely picky-eater-friendly since it allows for some flexibility.
+My husband wasn’t in the mood for sweet potatoes, so I used another potato we had in the pantry for his and seasoned it with a bit of salt and pepper.
+So, this is definitely picky-eater-friendly since it allows for some flexibility.

-Mix BBQ Sauce, Brown Sugar, Cumin, Minced Garlic, Onion Powder and Salt + Pepper together in slow cooker.
+Step One: Mix BBQ Sauce, Brown Sugar, Cumin, Minced Garlic, Onion Powder, and Salt & Pepper together in the slow cooker.

-Cook on HIGH for 4 to 5 hours // or // LOW for 7 to 8 hours, or until chicken is fully cooked through.
-Time will vary a bit depending on the thickness of chicken and your particular slow cooker.
+Step Three: Cook on HIGH for 4 to 5 hours or LOW for 7 to 8 hours.
+Time will vary a bit depending on the thickness of the chicken and your particular slow cooker.

 If Adding Sweet Potatoes:

-Cut sweet potatoes in half (or in quarters – see recommendation below) and pierce with fork several times.
+Step One: Cut sweet potatoes in half (or in quarters – see recommendation below) and pierce with a fork several times.
 Flavor with seasonings of your choice and wrap tightly in foil, I like to double wrap the potatoes so the sauce doesn’t find its way in!
-Place in the crockpot on top of the chicken, close lid, and cook along with the chicken.
+Place in the potatoes on top of the chicken, close the lid, and cook along with the chicken.